Lunnasting and Delting, Shetland

 Voxter House is a well-equipped residential outdoor centre for the exclusive use of groups.
 There is a good walk up the Burn of Valayre where you will find a valley with native trees.

-Shetland’s second largest village is Brae (ON breið-eið – broad ithsmus), expanded during the 1970s to house workers at the oil terminal and busy again today with the ongoing developments.
+Shetland’s second largest village is Brae (ON breið-eið – broad ithsmus), expanded during the 1970s to house workers at the oil terminal and still busy with the ongoing developments.
 A good range of amenities is located in the village, including hotels, shops, leisure centre with swimming pool, and the multi-award-winning Frankie’s fish and chip shop and other eateries.

 Heading towards Muckle Roe, you pass Delting boating club.
 The well-used marina offers a safe harbour for local and visiting craft alike and a caravan park is also sited here.